izolate/yesql/README.md

 ### `Query`

-Use `Query` or `QueryContext` to execute a query to return data.
-Templates offer you the chance to perform complex logic without string concatenation or query building:
+Use `Query` or `QueryContext` to execute a query and return data.
+Templates allow you to perform complex logic without string concatenation or query building.

 ```go
 type BookSearch struct {